ircv3/ircv3-specifications/core/sts-3.3.md

 use secure connections for roughly 6 months.
 There is no port advertised.

     Client: CAP LS 302
-    Server: CAP * LS :sts=duration=15552000
+    Server: CAP * LS :draft/sts=duration=15552000

-The client ignores this because it received the STS policy over a non-secure connection and the `sts` cap contains no token with key `port`.
+The client ignores this because it received the STS policy over a non-secure connection and the STS cap contains no token with key `port`.

 ### Handling tokens with unknown keys

-Server tells a client that is already connected securely that the client must use secure connections for roughly a year, but the value of the `sts` capability also contains some tokens whose keys the client does not understand.
+Server tells a client that is already connected securely that the client must use secure connections for roughly a year, but the value of the STS capability also contains some tokens whose keys the client does not understand.

     Client: CAP LS 302
-    Server: CAP * LS :sts=unknown,duration=31536000,foo=bar
+    Server: CAP * LS :draft/sts=unknown,duration=31536000,foo=bar

 The client ignores the keys it does not understand and until the policy
 expires: